 These are handles placed on the back of backpacks with which they can be carried on the shoulder

-A variation of the top handle – this is a handle through which you can slip your arm.
+A variation of the top handle – this is a short, looped handle resembling a bracelet, through which you can slip your arm.
 The handle rests on the ankle as if it is a bracelet, making another jewelry there superfluous.

 Bracelet handles are used on evening statement clutches or small handbags and wristlets.
 Wristlet bags are small bags with a looped handle that can be worn around the wrist.